 The other issue could be with the particular codec pack you are using.
 By default, Windows Media Player should be able to play AVI files without any codec pack.
 However, sometimes installing a third-party codec pack will fix the issue.
 My favorite codec pack that works very well is K-Lite Codec Pack.
 It’s got all the latest codecs and doesn’t conflict with other software on your system.
 You may also want to try installing ffdshow.

 Method 3: Convert AVI video to WMV video

-Windows Media Player supports WMV video better than AVI video, you can use this Total Video Converter to convert your AVI video to WMV video for a try, here is the video converter directly download link, it’s about 7.2 Mb, I have scanned it with AVG and Norton, it’s safe without any viruses and spyware.
+Windows Media Player supports WMV video better than AVI video, you can use this Total Video Converter to convert your AVI video to WMV video for a try.
+I have scanned it with AVG and Norton, it’s safe without any viruses and spyware.
 Then install and run the video converter, drag the AVI video into the software, select “WMV” as output profile, click Start the run the process, and then you will get a WMV video which is compatible with windows media player.